scvalex/daemons/Memo.md

 We import `System.Daemon` which is the high-level interface to the `daemons` library.
-The daemons' configuration is an instance of [Data.Default](http://hackage.haskell.org/package/data-default), so we'll be able to just use the defaults.
+The daemons' configuration is an instance of [Data.Default](http://hackage.haskell.org/package/data-default), so we'll be able to use the defaults.

     data Command = Put ByteString ByteString
                  | Get ByteString